Our Mission

 Programs

-Launched in response to the pandemic, PMHU’s Vital Sounds Initiative (VSI) offers live, one-on-one, virtual bedside concerts to hospital patients in isolated units, including COVID, surgical transplant, and palliative care.
+Launched during the pandemic, PMHU’s Vital Sounds Initiative (VSI) offers live, one-on-one, virtual bedside concerts to hospitalized patients in isolated units, including cancer, surgical transplant, and palliative care units.

-Over the last six years, PMHU has worked with over 2,400 incarcerated women and men in programs that span from single-day to semester-long endeavors.
+Over the last six years, PMHU has worked with over 2,400 incarcerated women and men in music programs that span from single day concerts and workshops to semester-long music composition courses.

 Novel Voices provides international community music organizations with free access to live, virtual lessons, workshops, and masterclasses.